 The beach is generally clean, although you will unfortunately find a fair bit of litter close to the promenade and along the shoreline.
 On sunny, hot weekends when there is no wind, the beach can get very busy.
 August is when the beach is busiest as not only is it the European and Moroccan school holidays, Essaouira is one of the coolest places in Morocco at this time where elsewhere temperatures are soaring to the unbearable mid-40s.

-Standing on the northern point of Essaouira’s Ramparts looking north, you can see a sandy beach buffeted by the Atlantic waves.
-But from the Ramparts, there is no obvious way down.
+Looking north from Essaouira’s Ramparts (which were used as the set of Astapor in Game of Thrones), you can see a sandy beach buffeted by the Atlantic waves.
+But from the Ramparts, there is no obvious way down, unless you are bold enough for a big jump.

 But past the litter, the beach opens up, and even on a summer Sunday, you may get this beach to yourself.
 There is also lots of broken ceramics to be found here on this beach.
 Kids may like to collect a few to make a mosaic.

-This is a great place for a stroll and the beach stretches for miles.
+This is a great place for a stroll and the beach stretches towards Safi Beach.

 6. Take a horse and carriage to Safi Beach

-A novel way of getting to the Essaouira’s far northern beach (known by locals as Safi Beach) is to take a horse and carriage from outside Bab Doukkala, just a bit further on from the Petit Taxi rank.
-Yes, a horse and carriage is still a regular form of transport in Essaouira.
+A novel way of getting to the Essaouira’s far northern beach is to take a horse and carriage from outside Bab Doukkala, just a bit further on from the Petit Taxi rank.
+Yes, a horse and carriage is still a regular form of transport in Essaouira!

 7. Eat crepes at Moulay Hassan Square